biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequences_and_Features.md

     template.annotation = Annotation.EMPTY_ANNOTATION;
     mySequence.createFeature(template);

-Every sub-interface of Feature should have a nested class, also named Template, which extends Feature.Template and adds any extra fields needed to construct that specialized kind of feature.
+Every sub-interface of `Feature` should have a nested class, also named `Template`, which extends `Feature.Template` and adds any extra fields needed to construct that specialized kind of feature.